 |Old Orchard Shoal, NY|

 The first Waakcaack Lighthouse was a hexagonal wooden tower built in 1855 that stood near Creek Road in Keansburg, three-quarters of a mile to the rear of Point Comfort, its companion range light.
 In 1894, this tower was moved aside so a replacement iron skeleton tower could be built on the site.
 The new tower displayed two fixed lights, one at a height of 105 feet and the other at 95 feet, forming a range with the lights at Point Comfort and Old Orchard Shoal.
-When the town of Keansburg decided to incorporate in 1917, it used the outline of the Waakcaack Range Light as its seal.
-The Point Comfort Light was decommissioned in 1941, replaced by lighted buoys and the range light at Sandy Hook.
+When the town of Keansburg decided to incorporate in 1917, it used the outline of Waakcaack Range Light as its seal.
+Point Comfort Light was decommissioned in 1941, replaced by lighted buoys and a range light at Sandy Hook.

-In late June of 2010, Old Orchard Shoal Lighthouse was back on the auction block.
-According to the auction rules of the General Services Administration (GSA), during a "soft close date," if no increased bid is received by 3:00 p.m.
+In late June 2010, Old Orchard Shoal Lighthouse was back on the auction block.
+According to the auction rules of the (GSA), during a “soft close date,” if no increased bid is received by 3:00 p.m.
 Eastern Daylight Time, then bidding will close at 3:00 p.m. on that day.
-The bid of "asdfg" was made on August 27th at 8:59 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
-Shocked by the unexpected closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $205,000 on August 26th, filed a lawsuit against GSA.
+The bid of “asdfg” was made on August 27th at 8:59 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
+Shocked by the unexpected closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $205,000 on August 26th, filed a lawsuit against the GSA.
 The lawsuit apparently resulted in the lighthouse being auctioned off again, but in the Invitation for Bids (IFB), it was stated that the property was still the subject of litigation.
-The new IFB clearly states that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.
+The new IFB clearly stated that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.

 The second auction for Old Orchard Shoal Lighthouse opened on June 30, 2010 and closed on September 16 with a winning bid of $40,000 by a bidder named “jvscalia.”
 Four individuals placed bids on the lighthouse, but the winning bid was still almost $200,000 below the top bid in 2008.